 Another example of rewards that are easy to redeem for holiday travel are hotel rewards.
 Many, but not all hotel programs allow you to redeem your points for free nights in any unsold standard room.
 Hotel programs with this policy include Hilton, Hyatt, Wyndham, and the Starwood brands (Sheraton, Westin, and others).
 However, you should always make your travel plans as far in advance as possible, as you can’t book an award night if the hotel has already sold out all of its standard rooms.

 Earning Flexible Rewards

 Another way to maximize your chance of using rewards for your holiday travel is to earn flexible rewards that can be transferred to airline miles or hotel points, or used to directly book travel reservations.
-For example, the Chase Sapphire Reserve offers Ultimate Rewards points that can be redeemed for 1.5 cents each for reservations made through Chase’s travel center.
-Or, these rewards can be transferred to miles with seven different airline programs, or points with four hotel programs.
-Also, the Citi ThankYou rewards program lets you transfer points to airlines and hotels, or use them to book travel directly.
+For example, the Chase Sapphire Reserve® offers Ultimate Rewards® points that can be redeemed for 1.5 cents each for reservations made through Chase’s travel center.
+Or, these rewards can be transferred to miles with ten different airline programs, or points with three hotel programs.

 Traveling during the winter holidays is an American tradition, but it can also be very expensive.
 By planning your winter vacation now, you can use credit card rewards to make your trip more affordable.